colmena/angular-nest-universal-starter/README.md

 `now` is not installed as dependency as it's rather large, people who use it generally have it installed globally.

-The docker image name is defined in `package.json`, you probably want to change that from `colmena/angular-nest-universal` to something else.
+The `now` team name used for the deployment is defined in the `deploy` script in `package.json`, you should update it to your team or username.
+The `now` alias and deployment name are defined in `now.json`.

 ```
 # Make sure to build the app